sspaeti/dotfiles/vim/vim-shortcuts.md

 b -> goes one word back
 e -> move to the end of your word
 % -> toggles between parentese forth and back if your inside one
-\* -> toggles through all your variable or word on in your text o -> will insert a new line and put you into insert mode directly.
+\* -> toggles through all your variable or word on in your text -> with  # you toggle backwards o -> will insert a new line and put you into insert mode directly.
 O will due it above C -> puts you into insert and replace until end of line a -> Insert text after the cursor